freepn/nanoservice/README.md

 ## Install

-1) Make sure you have the nanomsg library installed:
+1) Make sure you have the nanomsg library installed.

+For Gentoo use the package available in portage: dev-libs/nanomsg.
+There is also a Launchpad PPA with packages built for [Ubuntu xenial](https://launchpad.net/~nerdboy/+archive/ubuntu/embedded)

+If no packages are available for your Linux platform, install manually:

 ```shell
 $ git clone git@github.com:nanomsg/nanomsg.git